Removing Trustee and Members from your SMSF

-If you can’t get rid of the person you can apply to the court, but that is expensive and you need a good argument.
-(The member stealing money is a good argument.)
+If you cannot get rid of the person you can apply to the court.
+But that is expensive.
+And you need a good argument.
+Obviously, a member stealing money is a good argument.

 You can update Trustees, Members and the SMSF Trust Deed all at the same time here.